Caiman brevirostris: Classification

+Caiman brevirostris has been included in several phylogenetic analyses, but it most frequently comes up in polytomy with other fossil Caiman species.
+Below is the phylogenetic analysis conducted by Salas-Gismondi et al., 2015:

 Description and paleobiology

 The most distinctive feature of Caiman brevirostris is its short and broad skull, the shortest skull known from a caimanine, that was built for crushing mollusks like its relative Globidentosuchus.
 This is also shown in the rostral anatomy, which has a short and wide splenial with few alveoli compared to other caimanines.
 The external nares are enlarged compared to other Caiman species, though this condition is similar to that of the "La Venta" Caiman from the Miocene of Colombia.
 The size of the orbits is also enlarged compared to other caimanines, but this characteristic is also present in Melanosuchus niger.
 One of the most unique traits of C. brevirostris is the blunt & low crowned posterior teeth that were adapted for eating harder prey than other caimanines.
 The premaxilla bears a long posterior process despite the short rostral bones.
 This process extends posteriorly past the 3rd maxillary alveolus, a trait of brevirostry.
 The prefrontals are separated by the frontal only and do not meet at the midline, in contrast to Venezuelan caimanines whose prefrontals contact at the midline.
-The frontal anteriorly projects beyond the prefrontal’s anterior tip, which is likely again caused by the skull’s shortening compared to other species.
+The frontal anteriorly projects beyond the prefrontal's anterior tip, which is likely again caused by the skull's shortening compared to other species.